Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

     fig.colorbar(surf, shrink=0.5, aspect=5)
     plt.show()

-Finally, the output of this code would be as below:
+And, the output of this code would be as below:

 .. image:: ../_static/Figure_8.png
    :alt: The control surface of the final type 1 fuzzy Mamdani system.